Annulus Maximal Averages on Variable Hyperplanes: Introduction

 is due to $\det(A)\ne 0$ which is the rotational curvature developed by Phong and Stein in 1980s.
 They used the concept of the rotational curvature for establishing the $L^p$ theory of the singular Radon transforms and generalized Radon transforms \cite{PS}.
-This was preceded by the model case study of the horizontal plane of the Heisenberg group $\mathbb{H}^n$ by Geller and Stein \cite{GeSt}.
-These effects of the curvature arising from the $x$-side were culminated in the study of the maximal average on the variable hyper-surfaces conducted by Sogge and Stein \cite{Sogge, SS1}.
+This was preceded by the model case study of the horizontal plane (\ref{u88}) with $A=J$ of the Heisenberg group $\mathbb{H}^n$ by Geller and Stein \cite{GeSt}.
+These effects of the curvature arising from the $x$-side were culminated in the study of the maximal average on the variable hyper-surfaces constructed by Sogge and Stein \cite{Sogge,SS1}.
 Their theory covers the maximal averages associated with the variable surfaces of co-dimension one.
-More general average operators including a large class of Fourier integral operators and generalized Radon transforms have been studied in the context of canonical relations in \cite{GS1, GS2, S1, S2}.
+To study the maximal average along the surfaces of co-dimension two, we consider the one-parameter family of the $(d-1)$-dimensional surfaces $(x,x_{d+1})- t\{ \left(y,\langle A(x), y\rangle\right): y\in S^{d-1}\}$ in $ \mathbb{R}^{d+1}$ with a parameter $t\in\mathbb{R}_+$.
+Over these surfaces, we set the average of $f\in L^1_{loc}(\mathbb{R}^{d+1})$ as